 For Apple devices including iPhones, iPads and Mac computers, iBooks is the best software to use.

 For Android, we recommend Kobo or Gitden.
-Both are compatible with ePub and Mobile/Tablet editions.
+Both are compatible with ePub and ePub3 files.

 For Windows phones, we recommend Kobo, which is compatible with ePub and Mobile editions.

 For Windows tablets and PCs, we recommend Azardi or Kobo.

 If you own a kindle device we recommend that you load your eBooks onto your device using the following guide,

 1. Firstly you will need to download the Mobi version of your eBook from the “my download” section of your account.

 2. You will then need to connect your Kindle to your computer and open it up as a drive

 3. Double click the Documents folder in the kindle to open it up